-part and a second s -8by the 1 (a) requisitioning of all or part of such investments Party's forces or authorities, or (b) destruction of all or part of such investments by y's forces or authorities that was not required by the y of the situation.
-ARTICLE V 1. covered out of : Each Party shall permit all transfers relating to a investment to be made freely and without delay into an its territory.
-Such transfers include: (a) contributions to capital; from the partial (b) profits, dividends, capital gains, and proceeds a sale of all or any part of the investment or from the or complete liquidation of the investment; technic (c) interest, royalty payments, management fees, and assistance and other fees; agreeme (d) payments made under a contract, including a loan at; and payment (e) compensation pursuant to Articles III and IV, and a arising out of an investment dispute.
-2. freely ( prevail: Each Party shall permit transfers to be made in a mable currency at the market rate of exchange ing on the date of transfer. investm Each Party shall permit returns in kind to be made as ted or specified in an investment authorization, ant agreement, or other written agreement between the d a covered investment or a national or company of the arty.
-Notwithstanding paragraphs 1 through 3, a Party may a transfer through the equitabla, non-discriminatory 1 faith application of its laws relating to: rights (a) bankruptcy, insolvency or the protection of the of creditors; (b) issuing, trading or dealing in securities; (c) criminal or penal offenses; or adjudic (d) ensuring compliance with orders or judgments in atory proceedings.
+- Each Party shall permit all transfers relating to a covered investment to be made freely and without delay into and out of its territory.
+Such transfers include: - (a) contributions to capital; - (b) profits, dividends, capital gains, and proceeds from the sale of all or any part of the investment or from the partial or complete liquidation of the investment; - (c) interest, royalty payments, management fees, and technical assistance and other fees; - (d) payments made under a contract, including a loan agreement; and $% \left(1\right) =\left\{ 1\right\} =\left\{ 1\right\}$ - (e) compensation pursuant to Articles III and IV, and payments arising out of an investment dispute. - Each Party shall permit transfers to be made in a freely usable currency at the market rate of exchange prevailing on the date of transfer. - 3.
+Each Party shall permit returns in kind to be made as authorized or specified in an investment authorization, investment agreement, or other written agreement between the Party and a covered investment or a national or company of the other Party. - 4.
+Notwithstanding paragraphs 1 through 3, a Party may prevent a transfer through the equitable, non-discriminatory and good faith application of its laws relating to:

+- (a) bankruptcy, insolvency or the protection of the rights of creditors; - (b) issuing, trading or dealing in securities; - (c) criminal or penal offenses; or - (d) ensuring compliance with orders or judgments in adjudicatory proceedings.